PythonSerious/MusicPlayer/README.md

 ### Installation

-Python __MUST__ be added to path, or else the requirements will not be able to self install.
+~~Python __MUST__ be added to path, or else the requirements will not be able to self install.
-(gonna use sys to grab the py exe path to fix this.)
+(gonna use sys to grab the py exe path to fix this.)~~

+Packages will auto install now. (used sys.executable to grab python exe)

 ### Configuration